 For the best deals look beyond the typical Chattanooga landmarks.
 See another side of the city with attractions that offer maximum bang for your buck.

 The Hunter’s beautiful collection of prominent American art is rivaled only by its breathtaking views of the river and city skyline.
-It’s certainly worth the “hike” up the hill, because all of this eye candy is available at $9.95 for adults and $4.95 for kids over 3.
+It’s certainly worth the “hike” up the hill, because all of this eye candy is available at $15 for adults and children/youth under 17 are free.

 Red wolfs, urban coyotes, bald eagles and barn owls are just a few of the animals you can encounter at this wildlife preserve, not to mention miles of hiking and biking trails.
 In fact there’s over 300 acres to explore, plus plenty of great picnic spots for only $10 per adult ($7 per child over 4).